How to Get the Smell of Weed Out of Your Car

 Never use an ozone generator in a car while people or animals are inside it.
 (Vaniacornejo, CC BY-SA 3.0, via Wikimedia Commons, cropped for size)

-Some suggest using Ozone Generators as an odor eliminator.
+Some suggest using ozone generators as an odor eliminator.
 There is little scientific consensus at this time regarding its real efficacy.
-However, researchers have suggested that it is plausible for it to be effective at eliminating some odors, especially those caused by second-hand smoke.
+However, researchers have suggested that it is likely to be effective at eliminating some odors, especially those caused by second-hand smoke.

 7. Deep Clean Your Car